Holden Commodore (VS): Toyota Lexcen (T4 and T5)

-The United Australian Automobile Industries (UAAI) joint venture agreement with Toyota Australia first starting with the VN Commodore continued up to the VS. The VS Lexcen equivalent was known as the T4 series, updated in 1996 to T5 following Commodore’s Series II update.
+The United Australian Automobile Industries (UAAI) joint venture agreement with Toyota Australia first starting with the VN Commodore continued up to the VS. The VS Toyota Lexcen equivalent was known as the T4 series, updated in 1996 to T5 following Commodore’s Series II update.
 The Lexcen featured subtle styling differences, particularly, the front panels.
 The Lexcen was discontinued in August 1997 and Toyota would not enter the Australian market with another large family car under their own brand.
 Instead, the Lexus GS S160 was offered which had similar dimensions to the Lexcen and was available with both inline 6 and V8 engines.